Mount Eliza Escarpment Project

 The risk to our Western Australian Botanic Garden, natural landscape features across Kings Park and to the safety of visitors is real if we don't take action.

-Unless decisive action is taken, these infested trees will spread the beetles beyond the escarpment boundary, putting at risk the vital Perth asset of Kings Park and also the urban canopy of the surrounding suburbs.
+Unless decisive action is taken, these infested trees will continue to spread the beetles beyond the escarpment boundary, putting at risk the vital Perth asset of Kings Park and also the urban canopy of the surrounding suburbs.

 The progression of the infestation also poses a future risk to visitors from dead and dying branches if the infested trees are not removed promptly.